A Brief History

 As you probably guessed already from the name of the dynasty the Ethiopian Emperors supposedly descended from, it is the same Solomon one finds in the Bible, the son of King David of the Israelites, the one that slew Goliath.
 Ethiopians claim their emperors descended directly from Solomon and the Queen of Sheba, the first of these Solomonic Emperors being Menelik I, who reigned in the 10th Century BC.
 According to Ethiopian tradition, the Queen of Sheba was Makeda, an Ethiopian woman.
 (Note: Absolutely no evidence from an archaeological or historical standpoint exists for the existence of David, Solomon, the Queen of Sheba or Menelik I.)

 Tekle Giyorgis I died in 1817 at the age of 66, reportedly of natural causes, and he had never stopped trying to reclaim his throne.
-His last bid for his old job came at the hands of Ras Wolde Selassie, Regent of the Ethiopian Empire from 1788 to 1816, who Tekle Giyorgis I had hoped would restore him to the throne, but Ras Wolde Selassie refused to help the former (x6) Emperor and there would be no seventh term.
+His last bid for his old job came at the hands of Ras Wolde Selassie, Ras of the Tigray province between 1788 and 1816 and Regent of the Ethiopian Empire between 1797 and 1800, who Tekle Giyorgis I had hoped would restore him to the throne, but Ras Wolde Selassie refused to help the former (x6) Emperor and there would be no seventh term.

 If any of our readers know of a monarch that had 6 separate terms on the throne of a country, kingdom or empire, please let us know.
 Meanwhile, we assume Tekle Giyorgis I is the record holder!
 (Note: The last Ethiopian Emperor was Amha Selassie who reigned from 1974 to 1975, the son of the more famous Haile Selassie, known also as Ras Tafari.)